JoostAlmekinders/RAIL-INTEGRATORS-FOR-ADVECTION-DIFFUSION/README.md

 ---

-The code in this library is a **generalization** of code necessary to use **DIRK** and **IMEX** methods to solve PDEs.
+The code in this library is a generalization of code necessary to use **DIRK** and **IMEX** methods to solve PDEs.
-Any valid **Butcher tableau** for DIRK or IMEX methods can be inserted and the code will provide the necessary output.
+Any valid Butcher tableau for DIRK or IMEX methods can be inserted and the code will provide the necessary output.

 ---

-The code in this library is a generaliztion of code necessary to use DIRK and IMEX moethods to solve PDE's.
-Any valid butcher table for DIRK or IMEX methods can be inserted and the code will provide the necessary output.
+## 📂 Structure

+The library is split into two main parts:

+- **DIRK methods**
+- **IMEX methods**

+Within each folder you will see the possibility to run two different tests:

+- The **accuracy test**
+- The **rank test**

+The code includes a few Butcher tableaus, but **any valid Butcher tableau can be added**.

+---

 Structure:
 The library is split into two parts, one with the code for the DIRK methods and the other for IMEX methods.
 Within each folder you will see the possibilty to run two different tests: the accuracy test and the rank test.
 The code contains a couple butcher tables, but any valid butcher table can be added.